 The Dead Sea

-Located between Israel and Jordan, The Dead Sea is a beautiful natural body of water which rests at the lowest point on Earth.
+Located between Israel and Jordan, The Dead Sea is a beautiful natural body of water that rests at the lowest point on Earth.
 The Dead Sea stretches from the Arava Desert, all the way through to the Judean Desert and is bordered by beautiful scenic mountains on each side.

 Why Visit the Dead Sea?

 The Dead Sea’s high concentration of salt is one of the reasons millions of people from all corners of the world visit the Dead Sea each year.
 The water’s salt content makes the human body highly buoyant, making swimming nigh impossible and enabling its visitors to effortlessly float on their backs in the water.
-The serenity of the water and the beautiful mountain scenery flanking it on each side makes for an experience which cannot be matched anywhere else in the world.
+The serenity of the water and the beautiful mountain scenery flanking it on each side makes for an experience that cannot be matched anywhere else in the world.

 Considering visiting the Dead Sea?
-Deadsea.com has all the information you need about the Dead Sea, including planning your visit, where to stay and activities to do whilst you are there.
+Deadsea.com has all the information you need about the Dead Sea, including planning your visit, where to stay, and activities to do whilst you are there.

 Israel’s Holy Land

 Since ancient times, Pilgrims have traveled far and wide to visit the Holy Land.
-Historically, these Pilgrims would have faced hardships and perils in their journeys which we do not face today and there is no pilgrimage which is considered quite as significant.
+Historically, these Pilgrims would have faced hardships and perils in their journeys which we do not face today and there is no pilgrimage that is considered quite as significant.